AltmannPeter/wallet-etsi/docs/topic-g.md

 * Meet assurance level high requirements (5d).
 * The PID must be bound to the user's EUDIW (5f).
 * No party shall be able to obtain data that allows transactions or user behavior to be tracked, linked, or correlated after the issuance of an EAA (16a).
-* Ensure privacy preserving techniques which ensure unlinkability (the legal text requires *unlikeability* but it is likely safe to assume they meant unlinkability) (16b).
+* Ensure privacy preserving techniques which ensure unlinkability (16b).

+These requirements, especially requirements for unlinkability, device binding, and pseudonym management, collectively position ZKP as a strong candidate for high privacy scenarios.

 > NOTE: The legal text does not define the concept of unlinkability.
 Instead, the Discussion Paper on Topic G refers to ETSI TR 119 476 for a formal definition.
 According to ETSI, unlinkability is defined as a privacy property that persists across multiple presentations (multi-show unlinkability).
 It can take two forms:
 > 1) Verifier unlinkability: When data observed by relying parties cannot be linked across presentations, and